aikige/homeBinWin/setup/README.md

 Setup scripts
 =============

-This folder contains scripts which is used to setup scripts in [parent folder](../README.md).
+This folder contains scripts used to setup scripts in [parent folder](../README.md).

 ## Note about scripts